 - You choose when they do these things for you.

 It’s important to remember that you can only choose to appoint a Power of Attorney while you are able to do so.
 If you lose the capacity to make that decision, become suddenly ill or have an accident then the State will be required to make these decisions for you.
 They will put a Guardianship in place and you or your family will have little control over decisions which may affect your home, your welfare and care and your finances.
 Your family will need to go to Court to ask to be granted legal authority to make decisions for you.
 The costs of applying for a Guardianship are much greater and take much longer than a Power of Attorney.

 The preferred course of action for complete peace of mind is therefore to grant Power of Attorney to an individual that you trust.
-To book an appointment to discuss appointing an Attorney to look after your affairs should the need arise, call our Hamilton office on 01698 459200, or our Lanark office on 01555 709918.
+To book an appointment to discuss appointing an Attorney to look after your affairs should the need arise, call our office on 01698 459200

 Linda George Family Law.
 We’re here when you need us.